MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 As an alternative to asynchronous streaming, a client application can explicitly request data for large objects in chunks, known as partial responses.
 The client application sends an HTTP HEAD request to obtain information about the object.
 If the web API supports partial responses if should respond to the HEAD request with a response message that contains an Accept-Ranges header and a Content-Length header that indicates the total size of the object, but the body of the message should be empty.
 The client application can use this information to construct a series of GET requests that specify a range of bytes to receive.
 The web API should return a response message with HTTP status 206 (Partial Content), a Content-Length header that specifies the actual amount of data included in the body of the response message, and a Content-Range header that indicates which part (such as bytes 4000 to 8000) of the object this data represents.

-HTTP HEAD requests and partial responses are described in more detail in the API Design Guidance document.
+HTTP HEAD requests and partial responses are described in more detail in [API Design][api-design].

 ### Avoid sending unnecessary 100-Continue status messages in client applications